back

 Some business purposes a small business loan might be used for include renting a new commercial space, buying new inventory, hiring new employees, updating your technology, and marketing your business.
 You might even use a business loan for ordinary everyday business expenses.

-Business loans offer a higher range in loan amount than personal loans, some ranging as high as $500,000.
+Business loans offer a higher range in loan amount than personal loans, some business loan amounts ranging as high as $500,000.
 Depending on the size and type of business loan, financing terms can last between six months up to 25 years.
 A secured business loan utilizes collateral to get a higher loan amount, lower interest rates, or a way for small business owners to be approved despite poor credit.

 Getting Approved For a Small Business Loan